Hotel Santa Teresa – Luxury Retreat

 French hotelier Francois Delort bought a near-derelict colonial mansion and completely transformed the historic coffee plantation with a four-year restoration project into what is now Hotel Santa Teresa, which opened in November 2008, transporting guests through the culture of Brazil, and offering special touches at every turn, from its tropical woods to the silk drapes and shutters.

 According to Paula Melo, sales manager at Hotel Manager, the property’s interior design style can be defined as tropical and ethnic chic, and the search for authenticity in the hotel’s design is constant.

-Travelling to Brazilian states as diverse as Maranhão, Pará, Amapá, Bahia, Minas Gerais, Pernambuco and Amazonas enabled the designer to recreate an environment defined by the mystic, the ethnic and the sacred, Melo reveals.
+Traveling to Brazilian states as diverse as Maranhão, Pará, Amapá, Bahia, Minas Gerais, Pernambuco, and Amazonas enabled the designer to recreate an environment defined by the mystic, the ethnic and the sacred, Melo reveals.

 Most of the structure and the essence of the old farm were maintained and integrated with the new project, including the façade, the arches made of Portuguese bricks in the bar, and the decoration of the floors, Melo adds.

 Positioned just 3kms from the Financial and Commercial Center, 4kms from Santos Dumont Airport and 20kms from Galeão International Airport, Hotel Santa Teresa boasts a location closer to these hubs than any other luxury, boutique hotel in Rio.

 A major draw for business and leisure travellers, the hotel’s first-rate location allows guests to reach many of the city’s major attractions with ease, including Corcovado, the Sugarloaf Mountain, the historical and financial center of Centro (Downtown), Tijuca Forest and the best beaches, in addition to the bustling and authentic Carioca nightlife of Lapa.